scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_seqfish.rst

 appreciate that these cell types seems to form a defined clusters relatively close to the *Lateral plate mesoderm* cells.
-It should be noted that the distance units corresponds to the spatial coordinates saved in `adata.obsm["spatial"]`.
+It should be noted that the distance units corresponds to the spatial coordinates saved in `adata.obsm['spatial']`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 142-163
+GENERATED FROM PYTHON SOURCE LINES 138-158

 Ligand-receptor interaction analysis
 ------------------------------------